usmanmughal11/i2c-library/docs/getting-started/themes.md

 ### Customizing a Built-in Theme

-The easiest way to customize Shoelace is to override one of the built-in themes.
+The easiest way to customize i2c-Library is to override one of the built-in themes.
 You can do this by importing the light or dark theme as-is, then creating a separate stylesheet that overrides [design tokens](/getting-started/customizing#design-tokens) and adds [component styles](/getting-started/customizing#component-parts) to your liking.
 You must import your theme _after_ the built-in theme.

 If you're customizing the light theme, you should scope your styles to the following selectors.